 I can’t think of a space where this map wouldn’t look positively beautiful.
 Kitchen, beach house, bedroom, entryway or stair landing.
 Powder room, workshop, library or study.
 The colors are subtle and “soft on the eye,” making it very easy to engage with.
 It can work with a range of décor styles, as well.

 AUTHOR’S NOTE: An 8 x 10-inch custom sample is available in the U.S. for $10.
-In case you’re anxious about purchasing, you can check out the actual colors and material beforehand, And use the $10 as a credit toward future purchase.
+So in case you’re anxious about purchasing, you can check out the actual colors and material beforehand, And use the $10 as a credit toward future purchase.

 My samples arrived with the full image scaled down to an 8 x 10-inch sample size.
 There’s also a watermark, so they’re not really suitable for framing.
 A business card with the name of an account manager was included in the folder, which I thought was a nice touch.

-And, if you love the map but not so much the colors, you have the option to “Black & White” your map.
+Love the map?
+But the colors, not so much?
+You have the option to “Black & White” your map.

 You can also personalize it, by choosing a font style, color, size, and location of the text for $25.
 This is a thoughtful and charming option for a child’s room!

 This is the right choice for you if you love a classic look in softer colors that doesn’t tip toward vintage or antique in style.
 A fair compromise.
 Lots of gentle, airy, ocean blues.
 The greens are muted and almost neutral.
 Aren’t you a little bit curious by now?
 So go on and at least have a look at it here.